 Only manuscripts that meet the aims and scope of the Review of Radical Political Economics will be reviewed.
 The RRPE reserves the right to reject papers without review.

-All original manuscripts and book reviews submitted to RRPE undergo a rigorous single-blind peer-review process (reviewers known, authors unknown).
+All original manuscripts and book reviews submitted to RRPE undergo a rigorous single-anonymized peer-review process (reviewers known, authors unknown until a final decision has been made).
 Please be sure to remove all references to the authors in the document that will be sent out for review.

 Instructions to Contributors